pfabrici/airhop/README.md

 The secret will be referenced in ```airflow/values.yml```.
 When the secret is not available in the Kubernetes namespace Airflow will not come up.

 ### Configmap
-We use a Kubernetes ConfigMap to pass an Apache Hop variable environment into the Airflow Worker nodes.
-An example ConfigMap with some basic variables are prepared in ```airflow/variables.yaml``` of this repository.
-All variables declared in the ConfigMap will later be available in the HOP pipelines and workflows.
+We use a Kubernetes ConfigMap to pass an Apache Hop environment ( https://hop.apache.org/manual/latest/projects/projects-environments.html ) into the Airflow Worker nodes.
+An example ConfigMap with some basic variables is prepared in ```airflow/variables.yaml``` of this repository.
+All variables declared in the ConfigMap will later be available in the HOP pipelines and workflows synced to the worker.
 You can upload the ConfigMap to K8S by running
 ```
 kubectl create configmap airflow-variables -n airflow --from-file variables.yaml
 ```